 \subsubsection{Attention Learning}

-To naturally associate intra-view and inter-view information, we adopt the self-attention mechanism from the transformer model\cite{Vaswani:2017}.
-Our intention of using the self-attention mechanism is that it can be effective to learn the mutual relevance between tokens that are spatially far away, and this will help our model to associate feature map patches (tokens) across different views ({\ie}, coming from visual information to the left, center, and right from the ego-vehicle).
+To naturally associate intra-view and inter-view information, we adopt the attention mechanism of transformers \cite{Vaswani:2017}.
+We expect it to be effective to learn the mutual relevance between distant image patches (tokens), helping our model to associate feature map patches across views ({\ie}, coming from visual information to the left, center, and right of the ego-vehicle).

-Over the embedded space $\mathbf{Z}_{t}$, we learn an scene embedding using a transformer encoder that consists of $L$ multi-head self-attention layers.
+Over the embedded space $\mathbf{Z}_{t}$, we learn a scenario embedding using a transformer encoder that consists of $L$ multi-head attention layers.
 Each one includes Multi-headed Self-Attention (MHSA) \cite{Vaswani:2017}, layer normalization (LN) \cite{Ba:2016}, and feed-forward MLP blocks.
-The final output is a linear projection of the concatenated output of each attention head, which is then fed into the action prediction module, which is an MLP.
+The final output is a linear projection of the concatenated output of each attention head, which is then fed into the action prediction module.
 We use $L=4$ layers, with $4$ heads each.
 The hidden dimension $D$ of the transformer layer is set to be equal to the ResNet output dimension, {\ie}, $D=512$.